Dry ice: Safety

 Dry ice is assigned a UN number, a code for hazardous substances: UN 1845.
 Dry ice is not classified as a dangerous substance by the European Union, or as a hazardous material by the United States Department of Transportation for ground transportation.
 However, in the US, it is regulated as a dangerous good when shipped by air or water.
 International Air Transport Association (IATA) regulations require specific diamond-shaped black-and white labelling to be placed on the package.
-The package must have adequate ventilation so that it will not rupture from pressure in the event that it begins to sublimate in the packaging.
+The package must have adequate ventilation so that it will not rupture from pressure in the event that the Dry Ice begins to sublime in the packaging.
 The Federal Aviation Administration in the US allows airline passengers to carry up to 2.5 kg per person either as checked baggage or carry-on baggage, when used to refrigerate perishables.

-At least one person has been killed by carbon dioxide gas sublimating off dry ice in coolers placed in a car.
+At least one person has been killed by carbon dioxide gas subliming off dry ice in coolers placed in a car.
 In 2020, three people were killed at a party in Moscow after 25 kg of dry ice was dumped in a pool; carbon dioxide is heavier than air, and so can linger near the ground, just above water level.